Answers4AWS/backup-monkey/README.rst

       --reverse-tags        Do a reverse match on the passed in tags.
 E.g. --tag Name:foo --reverse-tags will snapshot all instances
-                            that do not have a `Name` tag with the value `foo` --cross-account-number CROSS_ACCOUNT_NUMBER
+                            that do not have a `Name` tag with the value `foo` --scheduled           SCHEDULED
+                            Only snapshot instances that match passed in scheduled are created or deleted.
+Default: None.
+Selected all snapshot.
+You have the posibility of create a different strategies for daily, weekly and monthly for example.
+                            Scheduled daily won't deleted scheduled weekly
+      --cross-account-number CROSS_ACCOUNT_NUMBER
                             Do a cross-account snapshot (this is the account number to do snapshots on).
 NOTE: This requires that